ronca85/folio-for-everyone/README.md

 3. *Create a new file [HERE](https://github.com/ronca85/folio-for-everyone/new/master/src/members).
 Name it **_desired-name.md_** and paste the content from [this file](https://raw.githubusercontent.com/ronca85/folio-for-everyone/master/src/members/example.md) file*

 4. Now replace existing text with your information.
-Every piece of information you input is optional.
+Every piece of information is optional.
 Remove what you don't need or what doesn't apply to your case.

 5. *Create pull request*

 6. After I process the request your portfolio page will be generated here: https://folio-for-everyone.netlify.app/members/desired-name

-See the example page **_[here](https://folio-for-everyone.netlify.app/members/example)_**.
-Keep in mind the base URL might change at any point.
+The example page is approximately what your page will look like: **_[here](https://folio-for-everyone.netlify.app/members/example)_**.
+Keep in mind the base URL might (but probably won't) change at any point.

 You can also download the repo, generate your portfolio page and host it on your own.